Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Introduction

 Existence and stability of bound states of one-dimensional NLS equations with a delta potential and a single power-law nonlinearity $|\psi |^{p-1}\psi ,\ p>1$, have been extensively discussed earlier.
-We refer the reader to \cite{jf,lc,ma} for more information about this.
+We refer the reader to \cite{fo,jf,lc,ma} for more information about this.
 From the mathematical point of view, the presence of the delta-function potential has several interesting consequences.
-The range of values of the propagation constant for solutions in free space (i.e., with $\epsilon =0$) is $k\in (0,\frac{3}{4})$ (the same as for the above-mentioned exact soliton solutions in free space \cite{Canada,Pushkarov}), and in this case the bifurcation diagram for the bound states is very simple, see Fig.~\ref{curve0.fig} in Section~\ref{num.sec}.
-Namely, the solutions can be parametrized by $k\in (0,\frac{3}{4})$, they bifurcate from $u=0$ at $k=0$, and their $L^{2}$ norm (i.e., the integral power of the beam in the optical models) diverges as $k\nearrow \frac{3}{4}$.
+The range of values of the propagation constant for solutions in free space (i.e., with $\epsilon =0$) is $k\in (0, \frac{3}{4})$, and in this case the bifurcation diagram for the bound states is very simple; see Fig.~\ref{curve0.fig} in Section~\ref{num.sec}.
+Namely, the solutions can be parametrized by $k\in (0, \frac{3}{4})$, they bifurcate from $u=0$ at $k=0$, their $L^{2}$ norm (i.e., the integral power of the beam in the optical models) is strictly increasing, and diverges as $k\nearrow \frac{3}{4}$.
 This accounts for the saturation of the nonlinear refractive index for high-power beams in the CQ optical media.
 The presence of the potential gives rise to a fold bifurcation point located to the right of $k=\frac{3}{4}$.
-The bifurcating curve now starts off the trivial line at $k=\frac{\epsilon ^{2}}{4}$, can be parametrized by $k$ up to $\overline{k}=\frac{3}{4}+\frac{\epsilon ^{2}}{4}$ where it `turns backwards', and again blows up in $L^{2}(\mathbb{R})$, but now as $k\searrow \frac{3}{4}$.
-The respective bifurcation diagrams are displayed in Fig.~\ref{curve1.fig}--\ref{curve3.fig} in Section~\ref{num.sec}, for various values of the coupling constant $\epsilon >0$.
-This phenomenon was already observed in \cite{gdm}, where solitons in a cubic focusing--quintic defocusing medium with a square well potential were studied by means of numerical methods and the variational approximation.
-In the case of the delta-potential considered here, the fold bifurcation can be described by an exact analysis, as demonstrated in Section~\ref{bif.sec}.
-Since the parametrization by $k$ breaks down at $k=\overline{k}$, where the linearization of \eqref{solequ} becomes singular, we resort to the work of Crandall and Rabinowitz \cite{cr73} which provides the right framework to deal with this situation.
+The bifurcating curve now starts off the trivial line at $k=\frac{\epsilon^{2}}{4}$, can be parametrized by $k$ up to $\overline{k} _\epsilon=\frac{3}{4}+\frac{\epsilon ^{2}}{4}$ where it `turns backwards', and again blows up in $L^{2}(\mathbb{R})$, but now as $k\searrow \frac{3}{4}$.
+The respective bifurcation diagrams are displayed in Fig.~\ref{curve1.fig} --\ref{curve3.fig} in Section~\ref{num.sec}, for various values of the coupling constant $\epsilon >0$.
+This phenomenon was already observed in \cite{gdm}, where solitons in a cubic focusing--quintic defocusing medium with a square-well potential were studied by means of numerical methods and the variational approximation.
+In the case of the delta potential considered here, the fold bifurcation can be described by an exact analysis, as demonstrated in Section~\ref{bif.sec}.
+Since the parametrization by $k$ breaks down at $k=\overline{k}_\epsilon$, where the linearization of \eqref{solequ} becomes singular, we resort to a result of Crandall and Rabinowitz \cite{cr73} which provides a natural framework to deal with this situation.